-In any investigation of large system changes, as between LIA and today, the definition of the term 'glacier' is difficult, as it is not clear if it makes sense to compare one LIA glacier with the total area of its child glaciers with totally different geomorphology and dynamics, or if it would make more sense to split the LIA glacier into tributaries according to the present situation.
+In any investigation of large system changes, as between LIA and today, the definition of the term "glacier" is difficult, as it is not clear if it makes sense to compare one LIA glacier with the total area of its child glaciers with totally different geomorphology and dynamics, or if it would make more sense to split the LIA glacier into tributaries according to the present situation.
 In the present study, only the total glacier area in the mountain ranges has been compared.

-Regarding the presented annual rates of area change, it has to be born in mind that all periods apart from GI 2 to GI 3 contain at least one period (around 1920 and in the 1980s) when the majority of glaciers advanced (Groß, 1987; Fischer et al, 2013).
+Regarding the presented annual rates of area change, it has to be born in mind that all periods apart from GI 2 to GI 3 contain at least one period (around 1920 and in the 1980s) when the majority of glaciers advanced (Groß, 1987; Fischer et al., 2013).
 Thus a higher temporal resolution of inventories might result in different absolute and relative annual area change rates, as the length change rates, for example during the 1940s, have previously been in the same range as those after 2000.

-402 The development of area change rates is similar to the ones found for the Aosta region by Diolaiuti et al., (2012), who arrived at 1.7 % /year for 1999 to 2005, and 0,8 % /year for 1975 403 to 1999.
-The maximum relative area changes in the period of the Austrian GI 2 to GI 3 exceed 404 the ones summarized by Gardent et. al. (2014).
-The periods for which area changes have been 405 calculated for the French Alps by Gardent et al. (2014) are no exact match of the Austrian 406 407 periods, but the total loss of 25.4% of the glacier area between 1967/71 and 2006/09 is similar to the Austrian Alps, despite the higher elevations of the French glaciers.
-A common finding 408 is the high regional variability of the area changes.
-For the Swiss glaciers Maisch (1999) 409 found an annual relative area change of -0.2%/year for 1850 to 1973 and about -1%/year 410 between 1973 and 1999.
-For the Alps Paul et al. (2004) reported an annual relative area 411 change rate of -1.3%/year for the period 1985 to 1999.
-All the above named periods differ in 412 length and temporal occurrence, and the length and time of advance and retreat of glaciers 413 vary.
-Therefore, even annual relative area change will not be fully comparable for the various 414 415 inventories, but also include regional and geomorpholocial variabilities.
+The development of area change rates is similar to the ones found for the Aosta region by Diolaiuti et al. (2012), who arrived at $1.7 \% \text{ yr}^{-1}$ for 1999 to 2005, and $0.8 \% \text{ yr}^{-1}$ for 1975 to 1999.
+The maximum relative area changes in the period of the Austrian GI 2 to GI 3 exceed the ones summarized by Gardent et al. (2014).
+The periods for which area changes have been calculated for the French Alps by Gardent et al. (2014) are no exact match of the Austrian periods, but the total loss of 25.4 % of the glacier area between 1967 and 1971 and between 2006 and 2009 is similar to the Austrian Alps, despite the higher elevations of the French glaciers.
+A common finding is the high regional variability of the area changes.
+For the Swiss glaciers Maisch et al. (1999) found an annual relative area change of -0.2 % yr-1 for 1850 to 1973 and about $-1 \% \text{ yr}^{-1}$ between 1973 and 1999.
+For the Alps Paul et al. (2004) reported an annual relative area change rate of $-1.3 \% \text{ yr}^{-1}$ for the period 1985 to 1999.
+All the abovenamed periods differ in length and temporal occurrence, and the length and time of advance and retreat of glaciers vary.
+Therefore, even annual relative area change will not be fully comparable for the various inventories as they will also include regional and geomorphological variabilities.